 Let’s now focus on the best free VPN apps for Windows:

-1. ProtonVPN – Top Free VPN for Windows
+1. ProtonVPN – Totally Free VPN for Windows

 ProtonVPN is a great choice as a free Windows VPN, primarily because it is one of the few reliable providers that offer unlimited data for free.